Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 Investor Visa vs Employment Visa UAE: Which One You Actually Need?
 (A Practical, Non-Confusing Guide)

-By: Noble Core Team
+By: Noble Core Editorial Team

-Read Time: 9 min read
+7 min read

 Understanding the Key Differences

+Most people ask, “Should I get an investor visa or an employment visa?”
+That is the wrong starting point.
+In reality, the investor visa UAE pathway has specific eligibility requirements that differ significantly from employment-based residency.
 The better question is: Who should sponsor my UAE residence visa, and what do I need to legally do day-to-day?

-Employment visa
+Employment Visa

 • Sponsor: an employer, either mainland through MOHRE or a Free Zone authority